,

 Honora married John J. Costello on April 27, 1898 at St. James Catholic Church in Newark, NJ.
 He was a 26 year old blacksmith and they moved into his parents home at 80 Jackson St., where they stayed through the birth of their first 3 children.

-William, their first son, was born a year after their marriage but died as a young child, certainly before the age of 10, and possibly much sooner than that.
-Uncovering William was a surprise to some of the family, so he may have passed before his siblings ever knew anything about him.
+William, their first son, was born a year after their marriage but died as a young child, certainly before the age of 10, and possibly much sooner.
+Uncovering William was a surprise to some of our family, so he may have passed before his siblings ever knew anything about him.

 John J. Jr. was born in 1901, followed by Margaret 2 years later, and Eleanor 2 years after that.